 Myth #1 - Metal roofs cost a lot more than conventional composition roofing

-- A metal roof will outlast a conventional roof by 3 to 4 lifetimes
+- A Houston metal roof will outlast a conventional roof by 3 to 4 lifetimes

-- Metal roofs add to the energy efficiency of your home, lowering energy bills as much as 20%
+- Houston metal roofs add to the energy efficiency of your home, lowering energy bills as much as 20%

-- Metal roofs withstand extreme weather and wildfires so risk of damage or loss is reduced, and therefore long term cost as well
+- Houston metal roofs withstand extreme weather and wildfires so risk of damage or loss is reduced, and therefore long term cost as well

 - Insurance companies often give discounts to metal roof owners

-- You have the additional advantage of being able to select colors and finishes that are EnergyStar rated that may qualify you for a federal tax credit.
+- You have the additional advantage of being able to select colors and finishes for Houston metal roofing that are EnergyStar rated that may qualify you for a federal tax credit.

 Myth #2 - Metal roofing is likely to attract lightning